HAsaad-glitch/GS/README.md

    - Captcha presence
    - Rate limits / IP bans
    - HTML vs. JavaScript-heavy pages
-2. **Output** a “complexity level” plus any special instructions (e.g., “login first,” “use captcha solver”).
+2. **Output** a "complexity level" plus any special instructions (e.g., "login first," "use captcha solver").

 **Implementation Detail**:
 - This can be an **Activity** in the Temporal workflow, returning a structured result like: